alvarorm8/Design_Patterns_Modern_CPP/README.md

 Typically requires of != and ++ operators.

 **Folders in the section**

+*1_Iterator*

+Implementation of the iterator pattern using std iterators, later a manual implementation which is harder to understand and create, and lastly implementation using coroutines, which eases the implementation.

+*2_Boost_iterator*

+Implementation of the iterator using Boost iterator facade, which facilitates the implementation.

+*3_Assignment*

+The assignment of the section is done.

 ## Section 18 - Mediator

 **Motivation**

+Facilitates the communication between components by letting the components be aware of the presence or absence of the others.

+Components may go in a out of a system at any time, so it makes no sense to have direct references to one another since the references may go dead.

+The solution is to make all the components to refer to some central component which facilitates the communication.

+The mediator is a component that facilitates the communication between other components without them necessarily being aware of each other or having a direct reference to each other.

 **Folders in the section**

+*1_ChatRoom*

+*2_EventBroker*

+*3_Assignment*

+The assignment of the section is done.

 ## Section 19 - Memento